 4. No food or water goes in the crate, just a blanket and overnight is definitely crate time.
 (You shouldn't be leaving them in their crate for long periods of time anyway so it's ok not to leave water or chew toys in there).

-In order to train your puppy to maintain good habits frequent bathroom breaks are key.
+In order to train your puppy to maintain good habits, frequent bathroom breaks are key.
 Bell training uses a dog doorbell.
 The bell is only supposed to be used when your dog needs a potty break.

-Try using a specific word or verbal command when they eliminate and positive reinforcement is important, so use small treats!
+Eventually they will learn that they must ring the bell before you open the door to go outside.
 Baby gates are always a great way to keep him confined or a six-foot leash attached to you will ensure your puppy isn't wandering if they cannot be monitored.
 Enzymatic cleaners are great for accidents as this type of cleaner will avoid future accidents in the same spot.

-Remember that must take the time to train your dog!
+Remember that you must take the time to train your dog!
 Young puppies don't know any better!